villekf/OMEGA-doc/docs/source/corrections.rst

 Scatter correction
 ------------------

 Scatter correction data cannot be created with OMEGA at the moment, though you can extract GATE scatter data from PET simulations (GATE 9.X or earlier).
-However, you can add your own scatter correction data by inputting it into ``options.ScatterC`` variable.
+However, you can add your own scatter correction (estimate) data by inputting it into ``options.ScatterC`` variable.
 The same variance reduction (``options.scatter_variance_reduction``) and smoothing operations (``options.scatter_smoothing``) as with randoms can be applied to the scatter data as well.
 You can also normalize PET scatter data with
 ``options.normalize_scatter`` if you use the normalization correction.
 In Python, you need to make sure that the data is Fortran-ordered!